dortania/GPU-Buyers-Guide/modern-gpus/amd-gpu.md

 * RX 6800 XT
 * RX 6900 XT

 Note: The XTXH variant (Device ID: `0x73AF`) currently does not work.
-Some Navi 21 cards currently require the boot argument `agdpmod=pikera` to get a display out as well.
+Additionally, some Navi 21 cards currently require the boot argument `agdpmod=pikera` to get a display out.

 Needed kexts: